 What is involved in getting a dental implant?

 Next, the tooth root implant, which is a small post made of titanium, is placed into the bone socket of the missing tooth.
 As the jawbone heals, it grows around the implanted metal post, anchoring it securely in the jaw.
-The healing process can take from six to 12 weeks.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.